10 Corgi Facts You Didn’t Know

 Corgis are known for their intelligence and mastering tasks

 2. A Corgi Isn’t Always a Dog A corgi may seem like a dog, but it’s not always in their nature to obey orders.
 They are stubborn and loyal creatures and are usually ready to please their humans.
 Corgis are independent and often choose to pursue their own interests.
 They’re easily bored and take interest in almost anything.
 They enjoy going for walks but require a job to occupy their time.
 Some Corgi breeds are notorious for chasing cats and other small animals; others are dog savvy and would rather fetch a ball than eat it.
-3. The Corgi Breed Is Also Known as the Greyhound The dog was originally bred to follow livestock herds.
+3. The Corgi Breed was originally bred to follow livestock herds.
 Although they lost their significance in recent years, corgis are still being used for herding and other functions.

 Corgis are loyal and love to please their owners

 Learn more about Corgi Facts below!
 1. They originate from Germany and were bred to herd cattle.
 2. Corgis were bred with sled dogs to create the famous Irish Wolfhound.
 3. They have incredible stamina and endurance.
 4. They have the best noses in the dog world.
 5. They have four legs, but each has three toes and an extra toe on the rear leg.
 6. Corgis love to please their owners.
 7. They’re very intelligent and can learn almost anything.
 8. They love children.
 9. Corgi Chihuahuas are the cutest.
 10. They live 10 to 14 years.